 Editor's note: The American Cancer Society’s new breast screening guidelines, released earlier this week, raised many questions (and criticisms).
-Fred Hutch public health researcher Dr. Ruth Etzioni, a member of the ACS guidelines committee, joined us for a tweetchat to respond to the confusion, the criticism and the many, many questions.
-View transcript
+Fred Hutch public health researcher Dr. Ruth Etzioni, a member of the ACS guidelines committee, joined us for a tweetchat to respond to the confusion, the criticism, and the many, many questions.
+View the transcript here.

 The American Cancer Society earlier this week released new breast screening guidelines for average risk women – their first in 12 years – unleashing an immediate firestorm of criticism and questions.

 “I am so disappointed in the American Cancer Society and this announcement,” wrote one of nearly 600 people who took to the ACS Facebook page to express their dismay – or, in some cases, disgust.
 “It will just encourage insurance companies to opt out of paying for the test.”